geosop/Goldilocks_CRI/README.md

 If you use this code or data, please cite:

 > Sopasakis, G. (2025).
 Conscious Retroactive Intervention: A Reversed-Time Framework for Predictive Cognition.
+Manuscript in preparation.

 ---